Home Warranty: Annual vs Monthly Payment – Which Saves You More?

 Is it cheaper to pay for a home warranty annually or monthly?

-Paying annually is almost always cheaper.
+Paying annually is almost always cheaper in 2026.
 Most providers build a billing premium into monthly rates to offset administrative costs and non-payment risk.
 On average, homeowners who pay annually save between $50 and $150 per year compared to those who pay monthly.
-Over several years, that difference adds up significantly — often enough to cover an additional service call.
+Over several years, that difference easily covers additional service calls at the 2026 average of around $108 per visit.

 Can I switch from monthly to annual payments mid-term?